Label: ZIRGAN- ganciclovir gel

 INDICATIONS AND USAGE

-ZIRGAN is a topical ophthalmic antiviral that is indicated for the treatment of acute herpetic keratitis (dendritic ulcers). ( 1)
+ZIRGAN is a nucleoside analog antiviral indicated for the treatment of acute herpetic keratitis (dendritic ulcers) in adults and pediatric patients aged 2 years and older. ( 1)

 DOSAGE AND ADMINISTRATION